colmo23/notes/life/critical-thinkind.md

 - R - regularity
 - E - exposure
 - F - feedback

 If you have these 3 condition you can trust your intuition

 # Conterfactual thinking
-thinking of alternative outcomes to past events
+Thinking of alternative outcomes to past events

- - think of a event from the past.
+Think of a event from the past.
 Modify a factor to the event, assess what would have happened

+# Loss aversion
-Loss aversion - we avoid losses more than we go for gains
+We avoid losses more than we go for gains

 # Fallacies
 - Logical fallacy - flaws in reasoning